mitre/tmnt/docs/source/installing/installation.rst

   git clone git@github.com:mitre/tmnt.git

-2. Dependencies and Environment
+Dependencies and Environment
 +++++++++++++++++++++++++++++++

-TMNT is easiest to use vai Conda (Miniconda or Anaconda).
-If Conda is not installed, please install by grabbing the necessary install script from:
+TMNT is easiest to use via Conda (Miniconda or Anaconda).
+If Conda is not already installed, grab the necessary install script from:

 https://docs.conda.io/en/latest/miniconda.html